 Different brands of paint, and even various colors within the same brand, often have different consistencies of medium and pigment which keeps them from mixing easily with each other.

 Using just a little bit of extra medium while you’re painting (it doesn’t take much) will even out those dissimilarities.
+You’ll get improved color blending on your palette and a much smoother application of the paint to your canvas.

-Here’s how to make painting medium.
+How to make oil painting medium:

 Once it’s all one liquid, I usually pour just a small amount into a container and dip into it with my brush whenever I’m mixing colors or working with thicker, more opaque paint.
 Make sure to keep the rest of the medium sealed up and it’ll last quite a while.

 There are a few other benefits to using this medium as well.
-It’ll make your oil paint tougher and more durable—and it will keep the skin of your painting from cracking as it dries.
+It’ll make your oil paint tougher and more durable, and it will keep the skin of your painting from cracking as it dries.

 Oil paintings take longer to dry when stand oil is involved, up to a week (or longer even) depending on your location’s humidity and temperature.